rwev/rwev.gitlab.io/content/articles/drafts/philosophy--weapons--concealed-carry.md

 "Rules of the road"

-# THe premise
+# The premise
 ## The failed legislation of Safe
 Harder to defend than the circumvent / attack.
 You cannot legislate safety - you can just strip the rights from the law-abiding.

 ## Lethal Force as a Last Resort
-Extracation over involvement.
+Extraction over involvement.
 Do not hasten the day.
 Diffuse.
-Be afriad and have fear.
+Be afraid and have fear.
 Rationality with no ego.
 No cowboy complex.
 Flee.v

 ## Carry Deep
 Open carry scares the sheeple.